schwarzie2478/learning-az-204/docs/Content/What you can learn from an open source project with 300 million downloads.md

 ```timestamp
  14:08
  ```
-of things so uh patterns and guidelines that we use well who's not using an [[edit.config]]
+of things so uh patterns and guidelines that we use well who's not using an [[EditorConfig]]
 ```timestamp
  14:14
  ```